 I’m a freelance writer, editor and podcaster.
-I write features, interviews, comment and reviews for a whole variety of publications, including the New Statesman, the i newspaper, Prospect, the Times, the Guardian, the London Review of Books blog, the New Humanist, the Millions, Total Politics and the New York Times.
+I’m the UK correspondent for Hot Pod, the trade newsletter on the podcast industry.
+I also write features, interviews, comment and reviews for a whole variety of publications, including the New Statesman, the i newspaper, Prospect, the Mail on Sunday, the Guardian and the New Humanist.
 I’m primarily a cultural critic: I write about books, music, television, radio, podcasts, and films, as well as interviewing interesting people.
 You can read my recent work here.

-I’m currently working on my first book, a work of narrative non-fiction about the Thames estuary, which will be published by Granta in spring 2019.
+I’m currently working on my first book, a work of narrative non-fiction about the Thames estuary, which will be published by Granta in June 2019.
 Find out more about that here.

-I run a weekly email newsletter and quarterly zine called No Complaints, featuring writing by me and people whose work I admire.
-Find out more here, support it on Patreon, or sign up using the form on the right.
+I run a weekly email newsletter called No Complaints, featuring writing by me and people whose work I admire.
+Find out more here or sign up using the form on the right.

 My agent is Sophie Lambert at Conville & Walsh.